jatofg/nawa/README.md

 Current limitations:
 * The nawa shared library target does not link yet (blocker for merge into main)
-* Environment and GPC are not available yet when using the HTTP request handler, not even the request path (blocker for merge into main)
+* Environment and GPC are not available yet when using the HTTP RH, not even the request path (blocker for merge into main)
-* Enforced termination does not work when using the HTTP request handler
+* Enforced termination does not work, other termination issues (HTTP RH)
+* Some HTTP status codes might be unsupported (HTTP RH)
-* Possibly a lot more issues with the HTTP request handler
+* Possibly a lot more issues with the HTTP RH
 * Most things are still untested (also a blocker)

 **Further Roadmap**